 The most decorated track & field athlete of all time showed up the corporation, and in the process became an even greater hero to women, girls & other humans worldwide.

 What a great story it could have been for Nike.
 About doing the right thing.
 About loyalty.
 About empowering women.
 And not just superstar, superhuman athletes like Allyson Felix, but women and girls everywhere.

-Instead, it became a cautionary tale for females who enter into contracts with money-hungry corporations, whether in athletics or some other field.
+Instead, it became yet another cautionary tale for females who enter into contracts with money-hungry corporations, whether in athletics or some other field.
 And it’s a stain on the company that will forever remain, no matter what it does to try to make up for it.